-Regional Geologists Program
+Regional Geologists

-Based in Smithers, Prince George, Cranbrook, Kamloops, and Vancouver, the Regional Geologists monitor exploration and mining activities in their jurisdictions.
-They also provide information on exploration trends, possible investment opportunities, land-use processes, First Nation capacity building, and public outreach.
+Based in Smithers, Cranbrook, and Vancouver, the Regional Geologists monitor exploration and mining activities in their jurisdictions.
+Positions in Prince George and Kamloops are currently vacant.

+The Regional Geologists also provide information on exploration trends, possible investment opportunities, land-use processes, First Nation capacity building, and public outreach.

-Laboratory, sample archive, geochemical databases
+Laboratory, sample archive, geochemical databases, geochronologic database

-Survey staff work with field samples at our in-house laboratory, and our upgraded storage library contains more than 600,000 samples collected since the 1970s.
-The Survey maintains geochemical databases that include about 5 million determinations from more than 86,000 samples.
+Survey staff work with field samples at our in-house laboratory and our upgraded storage library contains more than 600,000 samples collected since the 1970s.

+The Survey maintains geochemical databases that include about 5 million determinations from more than 86,000 samples, and has a geochronologic database with almost 8,300 age determinations.